fabiospampinato/vscode-terminals/readme.md

 An extension for setting-up multiple terminals at once, or just running some commands.

-The extension is configured using a very easy to edit JSON file.
+The extension is configured using a very easy to edit JSONC file.

-Check the demo below to learn more.

 ## Install